01 of 03

-Choose the Right Paint Finishes for your Exterior Project
+Choose the Right Paint Finishes for Your Exterior Project

 Choosing the right paint finishes can be almost as hard as choosing paint colors.
 This is because the finishes you use can determine how the colors you’ve used look.
 If you choose great paint colors and bad finishes, home buyers will notice that something is off.
 When choosing paint sheen, remember this rule of thumb: a high sheen has a good shine and the higher the shine the longer it will last.

-Emphasize your Home's Heritage
+Emphasize Your Home's Heritage

 Your home’s architectural style is what gives it its character.
 Choose paint colors that emphasize the style and don’t downplay it.
 There are specific color schemes for art deco homes, Craftsman bungalows, and contemporary abodes.

 If your home is older, visit a paint manufacturer and inquire about the colors you can use.
 Many have compilations of historically accurate colors and can make your work easier.
 You don’t have to choose the very same hues unless your neighborhood codes say otherwise.
-But don’t make common staging mistakes like choosing too many contrasting colors if you want to create a pleasant effect.
+But don’t make common staging mistakes such as choosing too many contrasting colors if you want to create a pleasant effect.

 Choosing exterior house colors is not as hard as it seems.
 All you need to do is arm yourself with great tips and tricks.